Healthy Homes Assessment Poukawa

 Home Assessments Poukawa for Rental Properties

-There are a myriad of things to look over when conducting a house inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standards.
+There are a variety of things to be able to examine in the house review to determine if your rental property meets the requirements of the Healthy Homes Standards.
 There are a few examples:

 • Is the heater equipped with enough capacity?